 Perfect first thing in the morning, as a midday pick-me-up, or capping the evening alongside a sweet dessert, there's never a bad time for a coffee break.
-Use these tips to get the next pot started!
+We'll walk you through the best way to brew coffee so you can get the next pot started!

 - Filtered water: the fewer impurities in the water, the less competition for the true flavor of the coffee.

 - Correct proportions: regardless of machine-type, use two tablespoons of grounds per eight ounces of water, and then adjust to your taste from there.

 - The right grind: it differs by machine, but generally the more time coffee grounds spend in contact with water, the courser the grind--and vice versa.
 Learn more about how to grind coffee beans to match the kind of coffee you're making.

 Here are the basic steps to make coffee—assuming you're not making it with an automatic coffee machine (in which case, you'd follow manufacturers' guidelines):